Our Story

 One of a kind

 Whether you are buying a classic piece or commissioning a bespoke one, your David Harber will be unique to you.
-Either inscribed with names, places or thoughts that hold particular meaning, or individual by nature because it is handmade using natural materials.
+Either it’s inscribed with names, places or thoughts that hold particular meaning, or it’s individual by nature because it is handmade using natural materials.

 Classical and contemporary